btesterc/Pilatus/CAVE/Rescue-The-Creature/README.md

 |                                                   |
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-Hint: You might enter one of three ROOMS: newdir, mkdir or mkfl.
+Hint: You might enter one of three ROOMS: newdir, mkdir or mkfl.git status